633 W 5th Street #2890

 Even though they are rare, punitive damages may sometimes be granted to a plaintiff.
 Punitive damages are meant to hold a defendant liable for harmful conduct or gross negligence.

-It is in your best interest to speak with a tort lawyer about your potential defenses if you are a defendant in a tort action.
+If you are a defendant in a tort action, it is in your best interest to speak with a tort lawyer about your potential defenses.
 Your lawyer can give you advice on the likely results of your case if you are the plaintiff in a tort lawsuit and the defendant is pressing a self-defense claim.

 When you are required to appear in court, your attorney will represent you.
 Additionally, your lawyer can represent you in any negotiations that might take place to settle your case.